 More than 3,000 civilians including 700 children have been killed and at least 2.5 million people have been displaced from their homes over the past year.
 At least 83% of the country’s population are also in dire need of humanitarian aid.

-“One year on, the international community’s response to the conflict in Yemen has been deeply cynical and utterly shameful,” said James Lynch, Deputy Middle East and North Africa Director at Amnesty International.
+“One year on, the international community’s response to the conflict in Yemen has been deeply cynical and utterly shameful,” said Amnesty International press office, Deputy Middle East and North Africa Director at Amnesty International.

 Saudi Arabia first launched air strikes against the Huthi armed group on 25 March 2015, sparking a full-blown armed conflict in which all parties have committed extensive violations of international human rights and humanitarian law – including possible war crimes.
 A spokesperson for the military coalition led by Saudi Araba said last week that major combat operations were coming to an end soon, but also said the coalition would continue to provide air support to anti-Huthi forces.